mcmtroffaes/ffmpeg-msvc-nuget/README.md

 # ffmpeg-msvc-nuget

-A nuget package containing headers and libraries for FFmpeg, to make it easier to compile MSVC projects against the official ffmpeg libraries.
+A nuget package containing headers and static LGPL libraries for FFmpeg, to make it easier to compile MSVC projects that use FFmpeg.
+The scripts for building FFmpeg itself are maintained separately at the [ffmpeg-msvc-build](https://github.com/mcmtroffaes/ffmpeg-msvc-build) project.

 [![Build status](https://ci.appveyor.com/api/projects/status/hgm9v7c0jg4galvv?svg=true)](https://ci.appveyor.com/project/mcmtroffaes/ffmpeg-msvc-nuget)